gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

     better than tests and that, moreover, programmers commit code that has statically detectable type errors.
 Can we conduct new experiments to look at the benefits of type annotations from a different perspective?
-- How can we empirically study whether or not typing enhances the productivity of Python learners or enhances their ability to write correct code?
+- How can we empirically study whether or not typing enhances either the productivity of Python learners and/or their ability to write correct code?

 ### Tools and Next Steps (2 minutes)